iamtimsmith/iamtimsmith-com/content/posts/what-is-the-mern-stack-and-how-does-it-work.md

 ---
 title: What is the MERN stack and how do I use it?
-date: '2019-01-23T05:00:00.000Z'
+date: "2019-01-23T05:00:00.000Z"
-seoDescription: In this MERN stack tutorial, we will build a simple blog using React js, Node js, Express js, and Mongodb to add to our Full-Stack Developer toolkit.
+excerpt: In this MERN stack tutorial, we will build a simple blog using React js, Node js, Express js, and Mongodb to add to our Full-Stack Developer toolkit.
 published: true
 ---